BJP accuses Rahul Gandhi of trying to divide India after ‘North-South’ remark at Kerala rally

 Puri added that instead of “accepting failure and ineptitude” for results, Gandhi was trying to imply that he had changed his constituency to Wayanad from Amethi as “voters lacked intelligence”.
 “It is this combination of arrogance and selfishness which is responsible for the state which Congress today finds itself in,” he added.

-External Affairs Minister S Jaishankar spoke about his pan-India experiences.
+External Affairs Minister S Jaishankar spoke about his pan-India experiences in response to Gandhi.
 “I hail from the South,” he tweeted.
 “I am an MP from a Western state.
 I was born, educated and worked in the North.
 I represented all of India before the world.
 India is one.
 Never run down a region; never divide us.”

 Petroleum Minister Dharmendra Pradhan asked if Rahul Gandhi thought that people in North India were not interested in “issue-based politics”.
 Instead, he said that North Indians were not interested in Gandhi’s “empty promises”.
 “You couldn’t understand the pulse of the people from your family’s pocket-borough even after representing it for 15 years,” he said.
 He was referring to the former Congress bastion in Uttar Pradesh’s Amethi.
 Gandhi lost Amethi to Union minister Smriti Irani during the 2019 Lok Sabha election.